skleinbo/GrowthDynamics.jl/docs/src/dynamics.md

 # Available dynamics

-Routines to evolve a given state a number of timesteps.
+Routines to evolve a given state for a number of timesteps.

 All routines take a `state::TumorConfiguration` as their first argument, and further parameters like mutation rate as keyword arguments.